 For NB-IoT standalone BS, the interfering signal shall be a NPUSCH containing data and reference symbols.
 Normal cyclic prefix is used.
-The data content shall be uncorrelated to the wanted signal and modulated according to clause 10.1 of TS 36.211.
+The data content shall be uncorrelated to the wanted signal and modulated according to clause 10.1 of MFA TS 36.211 [10].
 Mapping of NPUSCH modulation to receiver requirement are specified in table C-2.